Stacked Bar Chart Visualization with lc_pie_bar_*

 - Liquid block: No highlight

-- Result: All segments return to full opacity, waterfall removed
+- Result: All segments return to full opacity, expanded rows removed

 Data Handling

-valueof 0, negative, or non-numeric are silently skipped - If all segments are invalid, nothing renders and the original rect stays hidden
+valueare silently skipped; zero-value segments render as a thin colored line and still appear in the legend - If all segments are invalid, nothing renders and the original rect stays hidden

 - If the JSON is malformed or the